Syntax

 }

-A block is characterized by a type (document and content in the example above), dictating the number of labels permissible in a block signature.
-Additionally, a block can either bear a name (for example, “alerts_overview”) or remain anonymous, as seen in the case of content text in the provided snippet.
-This flexibility in block composition contributes to the expressive and modular nature of FCL configurations.
+Each block has a type (for example, document and content) that defines the labels allowed in a block signature.
+A block can have a name (for example, “events”) or be anonymous, depending on the type of the block and the position of the block in the code.
+This flexibility contributes to the expressive and modular nature of FCL configurations.

 Comments